 Sometime you can even forgo the use of the column name.

 It gets especially hairy when you have to use quotes in the name aliases using camelCase, to meet the conventions above.

-select * from student join using(class_id) where achternaam='Janssen'; (1) -- versus select * from student s join student_class sc on (s.class_id=sc.id) (2) where achternaam='Janssen'; -- or equivalent using where clauses select * from student s, student_class sc where s.class_id=sc.id (3) and achternaam='Janssen';
+select * from students join using(class_id) where achternaam='Janssen'; (1) -- versus select * from students s join student_class sc on (s.class_id=sc.id) (2) where achternaam='Janssen'; -- or equivalent using where clauses select * from students s, student_class sc where s.class_id=sc.id (3) and achternaam='Janssen';

 In both examples I assume that the column